Community of Scholars Frequently Asked Questions

 Any currently enrolled CF student or incoming transfer student with a 3.3 or higher cumulative college GPA is eligible to join the Community of Scholars.
 Any incoming freshman with a 3.3 or higher high school GPA is also eligible to apply for the program.
 If you are interested in applying, download the Track 2 application and submit it to the Honors Program Advisor.

 What scholarship opportunities are available to students in Track 2 of the program?

 CF has a limited number of partial tuition scholarships available to students in Track 2 of the Community of Scholars.
 These scholarships are for $750 per semester, and are available for the Fall and Spring semesters.
-Contact Mr. Kirk to determine the availability of possible scholarships for the upcoming semester.
+Contact Mr. Jenkins to determine the availability of possible scholarships for the upcoming semester.